vuquocan1987/QuizzApiWiki/analysis-and-reflection.md

 ---
 <details>
 <summary>
-:heavy_check_mark:&nbsp;&nbsp;&nbsp;&nbsp; <strong>Chapter evaluation (max 6.5 points)</strong>
+:heavy_check_mark:&nbsp;&nbsp;&nbsp;&nbsp; <strong>Chapter evaluation (max 7.5 points)</strong>
 </summary>

 <bloquote>
-You can get a maximum of 6.5 points after completing this chapter.
+You can get a maximum of 4.5 points after completing the Analysis and Reflection section.
+In addition you can get up to 3.0 points due to correct Project management.
 More detailed evaluation is provided after each heading.
 </bloquote>

 </details>